 The Mt.
 Todd Gold Project has a long, well-documented history as presented in TABLE 1-1.
 In addition, it has a well-preserved and meticulously maintained database and supporting file system.
-The care and quality of these data speak well to the trust and integrity of the resultant studies that have been completed since the deposit was discovered.
+The care taken with respect to and the quality of, data speak well to the trust and integrity of the resultant studies that have been completed since the deposit was discovered.

-While the property operated and closed due to bankruptcy, the failure of the project was not a result of a failure of the deposit and/or the resource estimate.
+While the property previously operated and closed due to bankruptcy, prior to Vista's involvement, in the qualified person's opinion the failure of the project by its prior operators was not a result of a failure of the deposit and/or the resource estimate.
 The failure of the project was primarily a result of improper crushing and grinding, accompanied by poor recovery which resulted in higher than expected operating costs, and low gold prices.
-Had proper bulk sampling and testing been completed, a different process plant would have been built which would have been more appropriate for the deposit conditions.
+If proper bulk sampling and testing had been completed, it is believed that a different process plant would have been built, which would have been more appropriate for the deposit conditions.